 Azure Data Factory is a fully managed, serverless data integration service.
 It has more than 90 built-in connectors to collect data from different sources.
 You can also use Azure Data Factory to transform data without writing a single line of code.
 Since it is a no-code platform, it enables non-technical professionals to gather and transform data efficiently.

-Azure Synapse and Azure Data Factory – Similarities
+Similarities – Azure Synapse and Azure Data Factory

-Azure Synapse and Azure Data Factory have similarities in data integration and transformation practices.
-Both services have built-in connectors that allow you to move data between different databases with UI-based workflows.
+• Both services have built-in connectors that allow you to move data between different databases with UI-based workflows.

-And to extend data engineers’ capabilities, both solutions offer linked services.
-It can be used to connect with other Azure services for handling the data based on downstream requirements.
-As a result, if you are familiar with Azure Data Factory, you can swiftly move to Azure Synapse, as both have similar data integration and transformation features.
+• As a result, if you are familiar with Azure Data Factory, you can swiftly move to Azure Synapse, as both have similar data integration and transformation features.

-Azure Synapse vs Data Factory – Major Differences
+Major Differences – Azure Synapse vs Data Factory

 CategoryAzure SynapseAzure Data Factory